Dependence of the Black-body Force on Spacetime Geometry and Topology: Correction to the blakc-body potential due to cylindrical sources

 where $\Delta E_{1s}(T)$ is the thermal shift in the absorption lines of the spectrum of the unexcited hydrogen atom.
 Thus the magnitude of the radial force exerted on this atom is given by

-where $\alpha$ is now the fine-structure constant.
 Notice that the BBF is attractive, falling with a square-inverse law at large distances (or $R\rightarrow0$).
 That is different from what happens in the spherical black-bodies where the force drops with the cubic-inverse law at those distances \cite{Marte}.